brightzheng100/springboot-swagger-jpa-stack/README.md

 ![h2-main](misc/screenshot-h2-main.png "H2 Main")

-### Run With A Specified Spring Profile
+## Run it with specified Spring Profile(s)

 By default, it will load `H2` as the embedded in-memory DB for devevelopment and testing purposes.
-But you may want to connect to **production**-like external DB, e.g. MySQL, without changing the code.
+But you may want to connect to **production**-like external DB, e.g. `MySQL`, without changing the code.

-In this case, we can specify the Spring profile where you configure the right DB backend at run time.
+In this case, we can specify the Spring profile(s) where you configure the right DB backend at run time.
 This project includes a `application-prod.yml` file, as an example, where we specify MySQL DB as our backend.

 Let's assume that the MySQL Server has been installed in our working machine fullfiled what we have set in `application-prod.yml` file: